sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "Don't tell me you don't have it comin'.
 'Specially after what you pulled on our darlin'."

-The owl felt like he wanted to say somethin, but couldn't find the words.
-He decided to let it slide for now. "...'spose I'm due another loss eventually. ...But ye didn't go for it, lad.
+The owl felt like he wanted to say something, but he couldn't find the words.
+He decided to let it slide for now. "...'spose, I'm due another loss eventually. ...
+But ye didn't go for it, lad.
 What 'appened?"

 The penguin chuckled.
 "It's the darndest thing.
 It promised me so much, but I didn't think I could pull it off.
 So I used my movies to give them to someone who I thought could do it for me."

 "The lass..."

 "Indeed."
-Grooves sighed, and rested his flippers on his front.
+Grooves sighed and rested his flippers on his front.
 "Least it got into the right hands.
-Just, be mindful, old friend.
+Just be mindful, old friend.
 We may not have had the Time Pieces anymore, but you and I still know a fair bit about working ourselves way too hard."

 "You do?"
 The conductor chuckled.
 "And here I was, thinkin' all yer made were feel good, glorified music videos."